bharadwaj-raju/shinkansen-zsh-theme/README.md

 }
 ```

+The naming rule for such functions is `prompt_` + the segment's name.

+*NOTE:* Such functions should be defined *before* the `source` or enabling of the plugin.

 That's it.

 ### Built-in segment customization

 See below for each one's options.

-Set the value of each option-variable *after* the `source` part, or at the ned of `.zshrc` if installed using a plugin manager.
+Set the value of each option-variable *before* the `source` part or before enabling the plugin.

 #### Prompt